HabitatFramework/TechnicalGuide/preface/preface.rst

 Users
 -----
-A user guide is also available at `HLUTool-UserGuide <https://readthedocs.org/projects/hlugistool-userguide/>`_ for those who will be regular users of the HLU Tool but are not concerned with how to install or configure the tool or how to perform database administration.
+A user guide is also available on ReadTheDocs at `readthedocs.org/projects/hlutool-userguide <https://readthedocs.org/projects/hlutool-userguide/>`_ for those who will be regular users of the HLU Tool but are not concerned with how to install or configure the tool or how to perform database administration.

 Reading Guide